VoronDesign/VoronUsers/printer_mods/rsheng118/BTT_octopus_DIN_vertical_mount/readme.md

-# BTT octopus vertical mount
+# BTT Octopus vertical mount

 ## Overview
-This is a mount for new BTT octopus mount for rail. it mounts the board vertically to take full advantage of the fan to cool those stepper motor
+This is a mount for new BTT octopus mount for DIN rail.
+It mounts the board vertically to take full advantage of the fan to cool those stepper motor drivers.

-remember to use the spacer.
+Remember to use the spacer and place it in between the board and mounts.

 ### Note: you may need to adjust your DIN rail distance, it should be snug but not too far apart that you can't release the board.